josefs/meta-paper/paper.md

   guarantees.

 * We demonstrate a complete case-study, meta-repa, showing the benefits of our approach.
-We explain the implementation in section
+It is a reimplementation of the repa library using the embedded language approach.
+We explain the implementation in section \ref{sec:impl}.
+Section
-  \ref{sec:impl}.
+  \ref{sec:benchmarks} presents benchmarks showing that meta-repa is as fast, or faster, than repa.

 * Instead of one array type we have two.
 We have included push arrays [@pusharrays] in our implementation.
 The result is a vastly simpler